-Should you get a kayak or a canoe for fishing?
+Should you get a canoe or kayak for fishing?
 Which is better?

 It can be a tough decision to make for anyone looking to choose between the two.

-So, we are going to delve deep into the kayak vs canoe fishing discussion here.
-While we can’t make the final decision for you, we’ll give you all the information you need to choose wisely.
+So, we are going to delve deep into the canoe vs kayak fishing discussion here.
+While we can’t make the final decision for you, we’ll give you all the pros and cons you need to choose wisely.

-Which Is Better for Fishing: A Canoe or a Kayak?
+Which Is Better for Fishing: Canoe vs Kayak?

 Here is how kayaks and canoes compare in different areas.